DAI-Lab-HERALD/General-Framework/Framework/Evaluation_metrics/README.md

     This function is cycled over all included models, so they can be combined in one figure.
 However, it is also possible to save a figure for each model, if so desired.
-In that case, a new instanc of fig and ax should be created and filled instead of the ones passed as parameters of this functions, as they are shared between all models.
+In that case, a new instance of fig and ax should be created and filled instead of the ones passed as parameters of this functions, as they are shared between all models.